-The winning students, as well as the featured employees, each receive $1,000 and a trip to Austin, Texas to be recognized during NISOD’s International Conference on Teaching and Leadership Excellence, May 25-28.
-The winning student essays will also be published on NISOD’s website.
-Additionally, each winning student’s college receives a complimentary 2019-2020 NISOD membership.
+The winning students, as well as the featured employees, each receive $1,000.
+The winning student essays will be published on NISOD’s website, and each winning student’s college receives a complimentary 2020-2021 NISOD membership.

 To participate in the contest, students at NISOD member colleges describe a faculty member, staff member, or administrator who encouraged him or her to complete a course, finish a semester, or graduate from college, and describe how that encouragement helped him or her reach that goal.

 The 2020 winners include: